When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Method Details

 \paragraph{Range disparity.} Layers with large range disparity $\mathcal{D}(X)$ in Eq.~\eqref{eq:range_disparity} show inflated step sizes and larger boundary-heavy $\rho_0$ under a shared-range quantizer.
 Measuring $\mathcal{D}(X)$, $\Delta$, $\eta$, and $\rho_0$ across layers therefore provides a direct diagnostic view of W4A4 failure.

 \paragraph{Token-local ranges.} Replacing a tensor-wise range with token-local ranges, while keeping the same 4-bit grid, decreases the effective $\Delta$ for the majority of tokens and reduces boundary-heavy $\rho_0$.
-This reduction track improves in COD metrics such as $S_\alpha$.
+This reduction is expected to track improvements in COD metrics such as \(S_\alpha\).

 \paragraph{Clipping and zeroization.} Under W4A4, decreasing the clip radius reduces $\Delta$ and therefore reduces $\rho_0$, but it also increases the clipping of extreme values.
 If COD failure is driven primarily by boundary-cue annihilation, moderate additional tail clipping would be less harmful than an increase in boundary-heavy $\rho_0$.